bishwassagar/ntR-Conceal/README.md

 ## Contact

-For any questions or feedback, feel free to reach out via the repository's [issues page](https://github.com/bishwassagar/ntR-Conceal/issues).
+For questions or feedback, visit the [issues page](https://github.com/bishwassagar/ntR-Conceal/issues).